Skip to main content

 The court may order income deductions in the following circumstances:

-• At the payor's request.
+• At the payor’s request

-Difficulty Making Payments
+Provisions for Those Experiencing Difficulty Making Payments

-Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
-While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.
+Disclaimer: State laws are subject to change through new legislation, higher court rulings, and other means.
+While we strive to provide the most current information, consult a child support attorney or conduct legal research to verify your state laws.

 Virginia Child Support Payments: Related Resources